KiteMetricDocs/CodingBestPractices/README.md

-Best practices which are not be able to checked by automatic tools.
+The best practices which are not be able to checked by automatic tools.
 Scope: general programming and javascript.

 # Naming